braheezy/braheezy.github.io/content/posts/ms-pacman-dev-log-1/index.md

 ---

 ## A New Project
 I play lots of video games, mostly on the Switch.
-And this is mostly a programming blog, so I must like that too.
+And this is mostly a programming blog so I must like that too.
 I should especially like combining these two.

 The obvious overlap is programming a game.
 I've made a couple small toy games:
 - [Snake](https://github.com/braheezy/snakePy)